fossadev/fossabot-docs/README.md

 ## Feedback

-Issues are currently disabled for this repo, however we do welcome plenty of discusion about our documentation, and encourage others to get involved, most of our discussion happens on Discord.
-They're disabled right now simply because to keep contributors in a single place where we can work together.
+Issues are currently disabled for this repo, however we do welcome plenty of discusion about our documentation, and encourage others to get involved.
+Most of our discussion happens on Discord right now, simply to keep contributors in one place where we can work together.

-If you would like to give feedback, discuss any improvements, or anything you'd typically make an issue for, feel free to [Join the Discord](https://fossabot.com/discord)!
+If you would like to give feedback, or bring up anything you'd typically make a GitHub issue for, feel free to [Join the Discord](https://fossabot.com/discord) and post in #v2-bugs or #v2-feedback!

 ## Setup